-After having been awarded the Ciclope Africa Grand Prix last month, Paul Ward’s short film for Mami Wata titled ‘Luck is Alive’ has won at the Global AICP Awards Show 2022.
+Since being awarded the Ciclope Africa Grand Prix last month, Paul Ward’s short film for Mami Wata titled ‘Luck is Alive’ has now won at the Global AICP Awards Show 2022.

 “It’s a great honour to be shortlisted against some of the top spots globally.
 It makes me really proud to see all the hard work and passion we put into that film standing out on such a prestigious showcase of craft, and to win the Visual Style category is just something else.”
 Says Paul.